ddddwee1/TorchSUL/README.md

 ## Projects

 You can find some examples in the "example" folder.
+It's almost like a trash bin.

 - ArcFace (Deng, Jiankang, et al. "Arcface: Additive angular margin loss for deep face recognition." arXiv preprint arXiv:1801.07698 (2018))